Skip to Main Content

 We encourage you to share your concerns with someone you trust.
 Someone with your best interests at heart.
 Someone who can encourage and support you during difficult times.
 Your district superintendent is a tremendous resource and is often the best first person to seek out.

-Others who are prepared and equipped to provide support and connect you with resources include the Clergy Total Well-being Team.
-The team is comprised of:
+Others who are prepared and equipped to provide support and connect you with resources include:

-• JoAnn Early, Conference benefits and human resources officer
+• JoAnn Early, Conference Benefits and human resources Officer (CBO)

-• Diane Owen, Area program director of Financial Health and Well-being
+• Diane Owen, Area Director of Clergy Well-being

 • Shawn Culey, physician and Higher Ground leader